mngatoronto-create/stencil-integration/PUBLISHING.md

-# Publishing Guide for @mng Packages
+# Publishing Guide for @mnga.toronto Packages

-This guide explains how to publish the `@mng/stencil-components` and `@mng/react-components` packages to npm.
+This guide explains how to publish the `@mnga.toronto/stencil-components` and `@mnga.toronto/react-components` packages to npm.

 ## Prerequisites

 1. **npm Account**: Create an account at [npmjs.com](https://www.npmjs.com/)
 2. **npm Login**: Run `npm login` to authenticate
-3. **Organization (Optional)**: Create an organization named `mng` on npm, or the packages will be published under your personal scope
+3. **Organization (Optional)**: Create an organization named `mnga.toronto` on npm, or the packages will be published under your personal scope

 ## Package Structure

-- `@mng/stencil-components` - Base Stencil web components
+- `@mnga.toronto/stencil-components` - Base Stencil web components
-- `@mng/react-components` - React wrapper components (depends on stencil-components)
+- `@mnga.toronto/react-components` - React wrapper components (depends on stencil-components)

 ## Publishing Process